overview/overview-local/README.md

 Running Overview
 ================

-While the [public Overview server](https://overviewdocs.com) is recommended for most Overview users, there are some cases where running your own server is necessary.
-Overview consists of a number of different components and platforms, each requiring careful configuration and setup, making a local installation complicated.
-To simplify the process, we use [docker](http://docker.com) images, which allow us to package up all the pieces needed by Overview in a way that can be run on many different platforms.

-A fair amount of setup is still necessary however, and you should be comfortable working on the command line, on whatever platform you're using.
+We recommend the [public Overview server](https://www.overviewdocs.com).
+But we also support users who want to run Overview on their own machines.

+Here are some reasons to run Overview on your own machine(s):

+* You want total control over your documents.
+(We think Overview is secure from most attacks; but we can't fight a subpoena.)
+* You want to experiment with large document sets.
+(Overview can handle one or two gigabytes; above that, our servers may groan.)
+* You want to rebrand Overview.
+(Unless you're paying us, we won't go out of our way to help you in this case.)
+* You don't have Internet access.

+If you need your own Overview instance, read on!

 ## Setup

 ### For OS X

-1. Install the Docker tools, as described at <https://docs.docker.com/installation/mac/> .
+1. Install the Docker tools, as described at <https://docs.docker.com/installation/mac/>.
-1. Install `git` if not installed already, for example from <https://git-scm.com/downloads> .
+1. Install `git` if not installed already, for example from <https://git-scm.com/downloads>.
 1. Follow the directions in the _Configuring Docker on OS X and Windows_ section.
 1. In the _Docker Quick Start Terminal_ (referred to  as 'the terminal' from now on), navigate to the directory where you want the Overview configuration files to be installed.
 1. Run: